GhostCat12/pinterest-data-pipeline854/README.md

 As shown under the [Data](#data) section.

 ### 3. Batch processing: Configuring EC2 Kafka client

+Create an MSK cluster, and connect it to an established EC2 instance which will act as an Apache Kafka client.
+The EC2 client has Kafka, Java and IAM MSK authentication packages installed which allows for the authentication and connection of the EC2 to the MSK cluster.
+Using the EC2 client, three Kafka topics can now be created.

-- Create MSK cluster, a client is needed to communicate with this MSK cluster.
+- Create an MSK cluster, a client is needed to communicate with this MSK cluster.
 In this project, an EC2 instance is used to act as the client.
 - Create EC2 instance
-- Use key pair of EC2 instance to create .pem file locally to connect securely to EC2 via SSH
+- Use a key pair of EC2 instance to create .pem file locally to connect securely to EC2 via SSH
-- In order for the client machine to connect to the cluster, edit the inbound rules for the security group associated with MSK cluster
+- In order for the client machine to connect to the cluster, edit the inbound rules for the security group associated with the MSK cluster
-- Install Java and Kafka on EC2 client machine
+- Install Java and Kafka on the EC2 client machine
-- Install IAM MSK authentication package to connect to MSK clusters to authenticate the client
+- Install the IAM MSK authentication package to connect to MSK clusters to authenticate the client
 - Configure the client classpath environment variable to be able to use the IAM package
 - Authenticate MSK cluster using EC2 IAM role
 - Configure Kafka client to use AWS IAM authentication to the cluster
-- Create 3 Kafka topics on the kafka cluster
+- Create 3 Kafka topics on the Kafka cluster

 ### 4. Connect MSK cluster to an S3 bucket
+Next, configure MSK Connect to enable the MSK cluster to automatically transmit and store data to an S3 bucket, that is partitioned by topic.
+This is achieved by downloading the Confluent.io Amazon S3 Connector and adding it to the S3 bucket through the EC2 client, on the other hand creating a connector in MSK connect by using a custom plugin (which is designed to connect to the S3 bucket).

 - Download the Confluent.io Amazon S3 Connector and copy it to the S3 bucket in the EC2 client machine
-- Create custom plugin in the MSK Connect console
+- Create a custom plugin in the MSK Connect console
-- Create a connector in MSK connect using custom plugin to connect to S3
+- Create a connector in MSK connect using a custom plugin to connect to S3

 ### 5. Configuring API in API gateway

+Construct a REST API within the API gateway with the EC2 network as the endpoint.
+Then on the EC2 client side, install the Confluent package to listen for requests, which allows the REST proxy API to interact with the Kafka cluster and thus the MSK cluster.

+Update the `user_posting_emulation.py` script, to add a function which posts data messages to the cluster via the API gateway and the Kafka REST proxy.
+Building upon this script, construct a second script `user_posting_emulation_batch.py` to send messages to the EC2 client through three endpoints (one for each topic), consequently sending it to the MSK cluster which is connected to the three topics inside the S3 bucket.

 - Create a REST API
 - Create a resource that allows building a PROXY integration for the API and setup a HTTP any method onto it
 - Deploy the API